SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/006 Finanacial Market - Money and Capital Market.md

 #### 2. Certificate of Deposit CD

 - Used by banks and issued to a depositor for a specified period ranging less than 1 year.
+Unsecured.
 - issued by SCBs and FI's ~ RRBs and Local Area Banks cannot issue CD's.
 - Negotiable Promissory note/ negotiable instrument, secured and short term.
 	- Negotiable instrument means a signed document that promises a sum of payment to a specified person or the assignee.